r4victor/tenthousandmeters/content/blog/python_bts_06.md

 3. Otherwise, call the slot of the left operand.

-The reason to always call the slot of a subtype is to allow the subtypes to override the behaviour of their ancestors:
+The reason to prioritize the slot of a subtype is to allow the subtypes to override the behavior of their ancestors:

 ```pycon
 $ python -q